 Directions0/0 steps made

-- Sift together the dry ingredients into a large bowl, including the flour, sugar, salt, and baking soda.
+- Sift together the dry ingredients for the naan into a large bowl, including the flour, sugar, salt, and baking soda.

 - Dissolve the yeast into the warm milk and then add the yogurt.